-We get to know Marie Antuanelle, a multi media artist renowned for her stunning aerial seascape portholes with gemstones, pearls, Swarovski crystals, seashells and liquid glass.
+We get to know Marie Antuanelle, a multi media artist renowned for her stunning aerial textural portholes with gemstones, pearls, Swarovski crystals, sand.
 Marie has been living in Australia for the past 10 years following a childhood dream to live close to the ocean.

 A lot of your artwork has reference to the ocean…